 - 1/2 cup olive oil

-- 10 oz of fresh basil leaves or 4 tablespoons of dried basil
+- 10 oz package of fresh basil leaves or 4 tablespoons of dried basil

 - 2 tablespoons minced garlic